Metropolitan Police Staff (Superannuation) Act 1875

 The Metropolitan Police Staff (Superannuation) Act 1875 (38 & 39 Vict. c.
 28) was an act of the Parliament of the United Kingdom, setting up for the first time an overall system of pensions for all non-constables of the Metropolitan Police, commonly known as civil staff.
 It also allowed for the renewal of any "superannuation allowance" awarded to civil staff under the Superannuation Act 1834.

+Subsequent developments

+Section 3 of the act to " allowance and " was repealed by section 1(1) of, and the first schedule to, the Statute Law Revision Act 1950 (14 Geo.
+6. c.
+6), which came into force on 23 May 1950.